miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 Yeah, I'm in my mid-50s and not in the position to take up that sort of nonsense again.
-So nix flakes lets me shift the burden of hosting onto infinitely scalable little instances that I indemnify myself from, haha!
+So nix flakes lets me shift the burden of hosting onto infinitely scalable little instances that I indemnify myself from, ahaha!
 Local hosting is a great option when the localhost is whatever machine you're sitting at, and it works every time... for everyone... on every OS... forever into the future, because versions are uniquely pinned on a uniquely "normalized" or common